Introduction

-In April 1861, Alfred was a cordwainer living in the Borough of Montacute.
-The census shows him as the household head living in the same house as an elderly gardener (a household head) and his wife.
+By April 1861, Alfred was a cordwainer living in the Borough of Montacute.
+The census lists him as the head of his household, where he lived with an elderly gardener and his wife.

-In 1869, in the Yeovil registration district, Alfred married Ann Swaffield Hansford of Shipton Gorge, the daughter of a stone mason.
-Henry was about 36, and Ann was three years younger.
+In 1869, Alfred married Ann Swaffield Hansford of Shipton Gorge in the Yeovil registration district.
+Ann was the daughter of William Hansford, a stonemason.
+At the time of their marriage, Alfred was about 36 years old, while Ann was three years younger.

-They set up a home at Coker Hill, West Coker and spent the rest of their lives there.
+Alfred and Ann settled at Coker Hill, West Coker, where they spent the rest of their lives.
 They did not have any children.

-Henry was a boot and shoemaker throughout his life.
-He was in business on his own account for much of that time.
+Henry was a boot and shoemaker throughout his life and ran his own business for much of that time.[1]
 A 1906 trade directory lists him as a shopkeeper at Coker Hill.
+His will indicates that he owned his own house.

 The will of Alfred Cox